Chart Color Schemes

 Temora features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.1% of all households, including 23.5% couples with children, 31.9% couples without children, and 9.7% single parent families.
 Non-family households account for the remaining 33.9%, with lone person households at 32.3% and group households comprising 1.5%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.5.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households